yasiSriLanka/Film-Type-Proposal-09.2023/README.md

 To begin, we decided to calculate a ratio of worldwide gross relative to production budget to determine the profitability ratio for each film.
 We used this value as our main indicator for profitability.

 Next, for each factor we analyzed, we performed chi square tests to evaluate significance of statistical relationship between the factor and profitability.
-In order to conduct the analysis transformed profitability ratios to categorical form considering the uniformity of no of records per category and industry ratios for movie to become profitable.
+In order to conduct the analysis we translated profitability ratios into categorical form considering the uniformity of no of records per category and industry ratios for movies to become profitable.

-The hypothesis considered for the analysis
+The hypothesis considered for the analysis include:

 H0:There is no significant relationship between factor and profitability category.

-H1:There is a significant relationship between factor month and profitability category.
+H1:There is a significant relationship between factor and profitability category.

-The factors that resulted as significant, then conducted a secondary analysis grouping the data by element for that factor and reviewed the median profitability ratio for each element.
+For the factors that resulted as significant we conducted a secondary analysis grouping the data by element for that factor and reviewing the median profitability ratio for each element.
 In certain analyses involving smaller numbers of records, such as analyses of personnel categories, we used the best sample of data we had available.

 ### Results